 A unified approach to reading the Bible is essential if it is to have a positive impact on our lives.
 We don’t want to be the same people five years from now as a result of a disjointed read.
 Our goal is to be transformed.

 God gave us his revealed word so that we might live and work in this world based on his design and desire in a way that glorifies him, serves the common good, and furthers his kingdom.

 We need to use it…

-Editor’s note: One of IFWE’s small booklets All Things New: Rediscovering the Four-Chapter Gospel specifically addresses the concerns raised by this blog.
-You can download a free copy here.
+Editor’s note: Check out one of IFWE’s small booklets All Things New: Rediscovering the Four-Chapter Gospel, which specifically addresses the concerns raised by this blog.

 Help reach more people with important biblical content like this blog!
 Donate to IFWE today.